swdavey/wphol/workshop/mds_read_replicas.md

 <summary><h3>Task 4 - Test read replicas</h3></summary>

 1. We can now test our read replicas.
-    Click My Restaurant to return to our web site content
+    In the browser click on "My Restaurant" to return to the web site content

     ![Return to My Restaurant web site](../images/WP-visit_website.png)

 2. Select "Sample page".
-    You will see a new line under the titkle and before the text "host: *XXX*".
+    You will see a new line under the title and before the main body of text you will see a label that says "host:" with an alphnumeric value.
+This value is the database host id - it will belong to either the primary or one of the read-replicas.

-    Refresh the page multiple times to see that the host changes periodically
+    Refresh the page multiple times to see that the host changes periodically.
+By changing we can see that the requests are being load-balanced across the primary and its replicas.

     ![Sample page](../images/WP-sample_page.png)